 Kayak.com – Pretty much where I do all my flight research and a good place to start for rental cars, too.
 And they make it easy to see the emissions from different flights and airlines.
 (I showed how in this Instagram post, and this post about my flight emissions from 2022.)

-Insure My Trip and Travel Insurance Master have more options – including for travelers coming to the US from abroad.
+Insure My Trip has more options – including for travelers coming to the US from abroad.
 (Definitely don’t come here without insurance.
 Our medical system will bankrupt you.)
 I didn’t buy travel insurance for years, but a recent encounter with a bread truck in France is finally making me learn my lesson.)

 Related Travel Guides: